 - Type of housing: Elegant housing and apartments close to amenities such as bars and restaurants while taking a 15-minute walk from Granville Island.

 - Location: South of Downtown opposite the Granville Street bridge.

 - Estimate rent per month: As of August last (2021), the average rent for a one-bedroom apartment could range from $1,795.
 There may have been an increase in 2022, depending on market value or what you're looking for.

 Transportation in Vancouver

-You'd be delighted to know that Vancouver makes it fairly easy to get around.
+You'd be delighted that Vancouver makes it fairly easy to get around.
 With Metro Vancouver's public efficient transport systems, you can enjoy various public transit services such as:

 If you're suffering from physical or cognitive disabilities, HandyDART would be your ideal transport service as it offers assistance and accommodates people under these circumstances.

-The city's bus network, such as rapudBuses, trolleys and shuttles, allows for easy commuting while enabling residents to get off at their stop within 400 metres of where their home is situated.
+The city's bus network, such as rapudBuses, trolleys, and shuttles, allows for easy commuting while enabling residents to get off at their stop within 400 meters of their homes.

 This is a passenger-only ferry service where people are loaded by boat and transported across the Burrard Inlet to downtown Vancouver with the North Shore.

 This service operates during the week, Monday to Friday morning and evening periods between downtown Vancouver and Mission.